 Have you ever felt overlooked?
 Were you passed up for somebody else when you felt you deserved that recognition or promotion?

-Experiencing something like this can affect you deeply.
+Experiencing something like this can affect you deeply and can hinder your communications abilities.

 A Soulcast Media client recently expressed this sentiment.
 He was pushing hard for an opportunity to open up, but he kept getting ignored.
 We talked over whether or not he felt vocal enough to announce his accomplishments, as he had quite a handful.
 The discussion led to this question: how do you vocalize your work achievements when you’ve been taught to stay humble?